-A spinout from University of Pittsburgh’s McGowan Institute for Regenerative Medicine, Lygenesis’ technology will enable the use of a patient’s own lymph nodes as bioreactors to regrow functioning ectopic organs including liver, kidney, thymus, and pancreas.
+A spinout from University of Pittsburgh’s McGowan Institute for Regenerative Medicine, LyGenesis’ technology enables the use of a patient’s own lymph nodes to act as bioreactors to regrow functioning ectopic organs including liver, kidney, thymus, and pancreas.

-The initial target for clinical development is liver regeneration, with a focus on helping patients with end-stage liver disease (ESLD) using a hepatocyte cell therapy product which is implanted into the periduodenal lymph nodes.
-These hepatocytes engraft, vascularize, and perform all of the functions typical to liver tissue, enabling them to rescue patients from ESLD.
+The initial target for clinical development is liver regeneration, with a focus on helping patients with end-stage liver disease (ESLD) using a hepatocyte cell therapy product implanted into periduodenal lymph nodes.
+LyGenesis’ technology allows a single donated liver to act as the seed for dozens of transplants using outpatient endoscopy to engraft the cells.
+These allogeneic hepatocytes engraft, vascularize, and perform all of the functions typical to liver tissue, enabling them to rescue patients from ESLD.
+LyGenesis’ technology could revolutionize the transplant market, allowing patients to potentially avoid a liver transplant, or extending the lifespan of those ineligible for a liver transplant.

 AgeX Therapeutics, Inc. (NYSE American: AGE) is focused on developing and commercializing innovative therapeutics for human aging.